dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/business-case.md

 Question: Why is the Business Case considered an authoritative source for expected benefits of an initiative?
 A: It primarily serves as a technical guide for the development team.
-B: It is the foundational document for tracking and measuring the outlined benefits.
+B: It's the base document for monitoring and assessing the specified benefits.
-C: It focuses on the recruitment and training aspects of the project team.
+C: It focuses on the recruitment and training aspects of the project team members.
 D: It is used to establish partnerships with external vendors and suppliers.
 Answer: B
 Explanation: The Business Case is viewed as the authoritative source for expected benefits because it details these benefits in a manner that allows for tracking and measurement, thus providing a clear framework for evaluating the success of the initiative.